jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-15.md

 interest; and
 (vi) The interest incurred during construction may be capitalized and included in the rate base upon commissioning of the asset.
-The Retail Rates charged by Distribution Utilities for the Supply of Electricity in their Captive Market shall be subject to regulation by the ERC based on the principle of full recovery of prudent and reasonable economic costs incurred, or such other principles that will promote
+The Retail Rates charged by DUs for the Supply of Electricity in their Captive Market shall be subject to regulation by the ERC based on the principle of full recovery of prudent and reasonable economic costs incurred, or such other principles that will promote